The Box at Penn State service is authorized for storage of certain High information (Level 3).

 |Users shall not download files containing High information to their personal mobile device (phone, tablet, etc.)||These devices travel and are more easily lost than a computer; they may also be less secure.||Penn State enforces a four-digit access code to the Box application on mobile devices.
 It is recommended that users enable a strong password for the device itself.

 If a mobile device is lost, the user should contact the IT Service Desk who can remotely remove the Box app from the device, thereby blocking access to Box from the device.

-If there are any questions about how to store PHI on Box, please send your question to email@example.com or contact the IT Service Desk at (814)865-4357.
+If there are any questions about how to store High information (Level 3) on Box, please contact firstname.lastname@example.org or contact the IT Service Desk at (814)865-4357.